Sanusihassan/c-flex-sys/readme.md

 #### Headings
 by default headings font-size is scalable when using flex system.

-if you don't want your headings to be styled with flex-system use the `.default` class.
+if you don't want this to happen, use the `.default` class.

 #### Examples
 ```html